ljh060705-ctrl/ljh060705-ctrl/README.md

 ## Hi there 👋
+My name is LEE JIHO.
+I'm so glad to meet you.
+Thanks for visiting my profile~
 <!--
 **ljh060705-ctrl/ljh060705-ctrl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.